 Keeping yourself, your employees, and your customers safe is a top priority right now.
 There are a variety of methods you can use — like contactless payments — to protect your business and customers.

 With the fast-changing situation and fluctuating economy, you may be facing a lot of uncertainty and stress.
 Prioritizing your business, customers, and employees right now is important, but don’t forget to take care of yourself.

 Reaching out to customers to give updates and keep them informed on how they can interact with your business is a great way to maintain your customer relationships.
 Put together an email strategy to guide your approach to keeping your customers in the loop.

 This time is as unpredictable for you as it is for your employees.
 Your first priority is to keep your team healthy.
 Whether that means employees are working from home or not coming into work at all, here are a few resources to help you manage them.

 Mandated business closures and travel restrictions may make your sales patterns unpredictable.
-To be prepared, here are some resources to help you evaluate your current cash flow and discover the best way to triage a cash flow problem.
+To be prepared, here are some resources to help you manage and evaluate your current financial status, and discover the best way to triage a cash flow problem.

 Square has a number of cash flow management tools help you manage your business finances online.
 Here are a few steps you can take to get a clear picture of your finances using Square Dashboard: